loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/crossplane/README.md

 - a `github-provider-secret` secret in `crossplane-system` with GitHub credentials for the GitHub provider
+- a Flux-managed Kargo `ClusterConfig` named `cluster` if you want to use the `KargoGitHubWebhook` claim as-is
 - the vCluster Platform CRDs and API must already be reachable from the cluster because the Kubernetes provider creates `management.loft.sh/v1` `VirtualClusterInstance` objects